NajibHos/najibhos/README.md

 ## About Me

-- 🔭 Currently working on: Job Portal App with React
+- 🔭 Currently working on: Idea Tracker App with React and AppWrite
-- 🌱 Learning: Redux Toolkit
+- 🌱 Learning: TypeScript
 - 👯 I’m looking to collaborate on: N/A
-- 🤔 Ask me about: TypeScript or React Projects
+- 🤔 Ask me about: React Projects
 - 💬 How to reach me: instagram @najib__hos
 - 📫 How to reach me: najibhossn@gmail.com
 - ⚡ Fun fact: I'm actually a fast learner and I enjoy it!